NimbleStorage/ansinimble/README.md

 **Important:** When executing with Ansible 2.5+, `ansible-playbook -b` (become) must be used for the role to work properly.
 This is due to a change in the `include` statement.

-# Reference Documentation Tables of Contents
+# Documentation
-Getting started with the Ansinimble role can be initimating.
+Getting started with the Ansinimble role can be intimidating.
 Keep an eye out on [datamattson.io](https://datamattsson.io) with the [Ansinimble](https://datamattsson.tumblr.com/search/ansinimble) tag.

 Tutorials available so far:
 * [An Ansinimble Tutorial](https://datamattsson.tumblr.com/post/184716336821/an-ansinimble-tutorial)
 * [Ansinimble Tutorial: Clone Refresh](https://datamattsson.tumblr.com/post/185397608286/ansinimble-tutorial-clone-refresh)

+There's also plenty of [examples](https://github.com/NimbleStorage/ansinimble#example-playbooks) further down and in the [examples](examples) directory.

 ## Reference documentation
 * [Role Variables](https://github.com/NimbleStorage/ansinimble#role-variables)